Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 In Sanskrit, the name ‘Rati’ implies to ‘enjoy’ or ‘to delight in’.
 Even though the verb root typically talks about any kind of enjoyment, it generally has undertones of physical and sensual pleasure.
 Goddess Rati is believed to be the daughter of Prajapati Daksha.
 She is considered to be the main consort, female counterpart and the aide of Kama (Kamadeva), the deity of love.
 Since she is the lifelong companion of Kama, Goddess Rati is usually portrayed alongside him in numerous legends and temple sculptures.
 Devotees generally worship her along with Lord Kama.

-The immense beauty and sensuality of Goddess Rati have been discussed a lot in scriptures.
+The immense beauty and sensuality of Goddess Rati have been discussed a lot in the scriptures.
 She is showcased as someone who had the supernatural capabilities to charm the God of Love – Kamadeva.
 As his spouse, she is regarded as the Kama-patni.
 She is believed to be representative of the female seed.
 Goddess Rati is deemed to be the Venus of the Hindus.

 Rati Devi is commonly related to the arousal and delight of sexual activity.
-The numerous sex techniques and positions have their Sanskrit names stemmed from hers.
+The numerous sex techniques and positions have their Sanskrit names stemming from hers.
 She is meant to only stand for the pleasure portion of sexual activity and does not associate with childbirth or motherhood.
 It is said that Goddess Rati can captivate and lure you with just a look with body parts that clearly demand male attention, the Rati-parvai.
 It is acknowledged that as soon as they catch a glimpse of her, there is nothing left to resist, the Rati-mayakkam.

 The Kalika Purana discusses a story that talks about Goddess Rati’s birth.
 After the conception of ten Prajapatis, Lord Brahma produced Kama (Kamadeva) – the God of Love, from his mind.
-Kama had been given the task of spreading love in the universe by shooting his flower-arrows.
+Kama had been given the task of spreading love in the universe by shooting his flower arrows.
 Prajapati Daksha was asked to get Kama married.

 Kama shoots his arrows against Brahma and the Prajapatis, who are all believed to be incestuously attracted to Lord Brahma’s daughter Sandhya.
 Lord Shiva who was passing by, observes them and laughs.
 This embarrasses Brahma and the Prajapatis who start sweating.
 From the perspiration of Daksha emerges a gorgeous woman named Rati.
 She is the lady who is presented to Lord Kama as his wife.
 However, at the same time, Lord Brahma curses Kama to be charred into ashes by Lord Shiva in the future.
 After Kama pleaded forgiveness, Brahma promised him that he would be reborn.